sandialabs/suncal/doc/Manual/manual.md

 - Plot style, colors, and other plotting parameters
 - Significant figures and number formats to show in reports
 - Probability distributions to show in drop down lists
+- Custom unit definitions

-These settings will be in place the next time the program is opened.
+These settings will remain in place the next time the program is opened.

 # Python usage

 The back end of the calculator can be installed and run as a Python package to allow greater flexibility in defining the calculations, loading input data, and processing the results.
 Running as a package allows for uncertainty propagation through arbitrary functions, curve fitting to any curve, and loading/saving data to any file format available to Python.
+It can also run uncertainty propagation calculations on complex valued (real and imaginary) measurement models natively.
 To install the Python package, open a terminal window in the uncertainty calculator source folder and run

         python setup.py install

 The calculator can be imported into your code with

-        import psluncert
+        import suncal

 Refer to the docs folder of the source code repository for examples in Jupyter Notebook format.